wpmudev/custom-sidebars/readme.txt

 If you are running a earlier version of WordPress download Custom Sidebars 0.8.2.

 == Changelog ==

+= 3.0.4 =
+* Improved "Create a custom sidebar to get started." box.
+* Fixed a problem with empty taxonomies, now we can see all taxonomies, including empty.
+* Upgraded "WPMU Dev code library" to version 3.0.3.
+* Fixed fetching posts.
+* Fixed a problem on the Customizer page - removed clone option.
+* Fixed Widgets Screen for Right to Left languages.

 = 3.0.3 =
 * Removed WP Checkup banner.